Apostle Islands Lodge-Based Kayak Adventure

 Join us as we explore the sea kayaker’s paradise of the Apostle Islands on the South Shore of Lake Superior from the cozy comfort of a lodge near the charming town of Bayfield, WI.
 During this 5-day adventure you will truly see all that the Bayfield Peninsula has to offer.
 You’ll have opportunities to sea kayak through sea caves and past ship wrecks, tour historic light houses, and hike along Lake Superior sandstone cliffs.
 You’ll take a sunset cruise around the islands one night, and enjoy a dinner in one of Bayfield’s fine restaurants another night.

 DAY 1: Your trip begins at our Little Sand Bay Base Camp, just outside of the Apostle Islands National Lakeshore.
-Get to know Lake Superior up close with a sea kayak safety orientation before heading to the quaint lodge in charming Bayfield, WI.
+Get to know Lake Superior up close with a sea kayak safety orientation before heading to the quaint lodge near Bayfield, WI.
 Spend the evening enjoying dinner at the lodge with the company of your trip mates, and discuss your coming days' adventures.

 DAY 2: Spend the morning paddling at the Buffalo Bay shipwrecks and have your first glimpse into the true might of Lake Superior as you see wrecks of big ships from the seat of your kayak.
 Enjoy a picnic lunch at one of the many beaches in the area.
 Head out to explore the picturesque Blue Vista farm, and choose some fresh produce, cheeses or fruits to accompany dinner.
 Return to the lodge for a fresh dinner and relax in comfort.
 In the event of heavy winds on the lake, a backup plan for today might include paddling in Bark Bay Slough & hiking Lost Creek.

-DAY 4: After a nice breakfast, head to Little Sand Bay where we'll head out to the islands via kayak.
+DAY 4: After breakfast, head to Little Sand Bay where we'll head out to the islands via kayak.
 Depending on the weather and group interests, you may explore the caves and lighthouse of Sand Island, the beautiful Caribbean-like beaches of York Island, or the lighthouse of Raspberry Island.
 After a full day of paddling, enjoy a farewell dinner at a local restaurant.

 Note On Weather: Sea kayaking is incredibly weather dependent.
 In the chance of high winds or heavy rains you may enjoy various mainland hikes or other local activities in replace of kayaking.